Does MHP work with first-time self-publishers?

 How much will it cost to produce my book?

-There are many variables involved in producing a book so we can’t provide an exact amount.
-However, to give you an idea, on average our authors invest between $10,000 and $12,000 in their books.
+There are many variables involved in producing a book so we can’t provide an exact amount without discussing your book with you.
+However, to give you an idea, on average our authors invest between $12,000 and $16,000 in their books.
 After we have discussed your project with you and seen your manuscript, we can provide you with a quote.
 If you are going to base your decision on price, we can save you some time: we are not the cheapest self-publishing provider in Australia.
 We have more experience than most, produce some of the highest quality self-published books in Australia, and will provide you with the best self-publishing advice available.
 We know what is required to produce a top-quality, professional-standard book, and the self-publishers we work with invest accordingly.

 How long will it take to produce my book?